-- These models are also used to create models with Generator reactive capability QMax/QMin reduced to 90% for the Assessment.
+- These models are also used to create models with Generator QMax/QMin reduced to 90% capability that are used for the Assessment.

-- 2018 vintage load forecast collection, scalable loads reduced to 33% of peak and 33% of peak, respectively + non-conforming off-peak loads to equal 40% of Peak load.
+- 2016 forecast collection, scalable loads reduced to 34% of peak + non-conforming off-peak loads = 40% of Peak load.

-- Increased power factor of loads with respect to peak load based on historical data.
+- Increased power factor of loads based on historical data.

-- Mackinac VSC set to 5 MW north to south.
+- Mackinac VSC set to the 20 MW north to south operating point.

-- These models are also used to create models with Generator reactive capability QMax/QMin reduced to 90% for the Assessment.
+- These models are used to create models with Generator QMax/QMin reduced to 90% capability that are used for the Assessment.

 The process for performing dynamic stability assessments includes three types of analyses: (1) the annual review of existing generator angular stability, (2) specific generator interconnection study reports, and (3) specific voltage stability assessments.

-The base cases for the annual review of existing generation angular stability for this compliance monitoring period are a 2025 light load model with high generation in ATC Planning Zones 1 and 4, a 2025 light load model with high generation in ATC Planning Zones 3 and 5, a 2025 peak load model with high generation in ATC Planning Zones 1 and 4, and a 2025 peak load model with high generation in ATC Planning Zones 3 and 5.
-All of the base cases were created using the MISO MTEP 2020 series 2025 models.
+The base cases for the annual review of existing generation angular stability for this compliance monitor period are a 2021 light load model with high local generation, 2021 light load model with low local generation, a 2021 peak load model with high local generation, and a 2021 peak load model with low local generation.
+All of the base cases were created using the 2015 series MMWG 2021 models.

 The base cases for specific generator interconnect study reports are described in detail in the associated study report.